friosavila/playingwithstata/drdid/csdid_stata.md

   - **`stdipw`** Estimates the Standard IPW estimator.
   - **`ipw`** Estimates the estimator similar to Abadies (2005)

-- **`notyet`** request using not yet treated variables as controls, rather than never-treated observations.
+- **`notyet`** request using not yet treated observations as controls, rather than never-treated observations only.
+This would imply a larger control group for the estimation of the treatment effects.

 New options: